Redux Toolkit - Thunk

 Things to remember

-• You don’t need to worry too much about the builder, it’s just a tool that allows you to essentially add cases to the reducers.
+, it’s just a tool that allows you to essentially add cases to the reducers. - Through the

 import { createAsyncThunk, createSlice } from '@reduxjs/toolkit';